liam-m9/liam-m9/README.md

 Backend engineer and Computer Science student at the University of Nottingham, graduating in 2027.
 I build services in TypeScript/Node.js and Go, mostly around concurrency and reliable async processing.

-Available immediately.
-UAE resident, eligible to work via a MoHRE family-sponsorship work permit filed by the employer against my existing residence and Emirates ID.
-No new residence visa, medical or biometrics required.

 ## Selected work

 - **[job-queue-service](https://github.com/liam-m9/job-queue-service):** TypeScript and PostgreSQL queue using `SELECT ...
 FOR UPDATE SKIP LOCKED` for disjoint concurrent claims, visibility-timeout recovery and at-least-once processing.
 Measured at roughly 700 jobs per second with one local worker.